 Owners of single-family residences will see charges of $524.13 on Fall 2021 property tax bills, which include payment of the previous year’s deferral.
 Owners of multiple family residences such as an apartment complex will see charges of $467.89 for each dwelling unit, which includes payment of the previous year’s deferral.
 For example, a ten-unit apartment complex would be charged last year’s deferred amount plus FY 2022’s rate totaling $467.89 per unit: $467.89 x 10 = $4,678.90.

 How water use is determined for Commercial & Industrial Charges

 Charges for commercial and industrial customers are based on the volume and pollutant strength of the wastewater being treated.
 The volume of wastewater is determined from water meter records obtained from the Alameda County Water District.
 Credit is given for water used that is not discharged to the sanitary sewer, such as landscape irrigation.
 Due to the lead time involved to get yearly charges placed on the County property tax statements, the Sewer Service Charges on the current year's tax statement reflect services already provided.
-Water use for purposes of computing the service charge is measured from March through February of the previous year.
+Water use for purposes of computing the service charge is measured from March of the previous year through February.
 The Sewer Service Charge for this period is then placed on the property tax statement that is mailed out in October, with the first installment due December 10th.
 The Sewer Service Charge Timing Chart below, illustrates when charges are collected.

 Sewer Service Charge Timeline for Commercial and Industrial Users: